ShaikRurian007/anees-fullstack-candidate-poc1/README.md

 - **BE (Azure Functions, TypeScript)**: `/generate-score` returns structured scoring JSON; `/generate-feedback` returns actionable suggestions; background `/generate-report` (for Logic Apps) persists to CosmosDB and sends a transactional email via SendGrid.
 - **Background**: Sample Azure Logic Apps workflow calling the report endpoint; Cosmos DB & MongoDB schemas; Postman collection; k6 performance test.

-> NOTE: This repo is deploy‑ready.
-You just need to set environment variables and deploy FE to **Vercel** and BE to **Azure Functions**.
-The FE defaults to reading a local JSON for the candidate list and calls the Functions app for scoring/feedback.

 ## Monorepo Structure
 ```
 frontend/                # Next.js (Vercel) front-end